 Microsoft Defender for Business représente un excellent point de départ pour les PME <300 utilisateurs.
 Il offre des capacités EDR solides, incluses dans Business Premium, sans coût additionnel de licence.

-BUT: An EDR alone - whether Microsoft, CrowdStrike or SentinelOne - is never a complete defense.
+BUT: An EDR solution alone—whether it’s from Microsoft, CrowdStrike, or SentinelOne—is never a complete defense.

 The winning equation for SMEs:

-- EDR: Protect your endpoints.
-Necessary but insufficient on its own.
+- EDR: protects your endpoints.
+Necessary, but not sufficient on its own.

-- XDR: Extends protection to email, network, cloud, identity.
-Correlates signals for unified vision.
-It's the natural evolution as your cyber maturity increases.
+- XDR: Extends protection to email, the network, the cloud, and identity.
+Correlates signals to provide a unified view.
+It’s the natural next step as your cybersecurity maturity grows.

-- MDR: Transforms detection (EDR/XDR) into effective response via 24/7 human expertise.
-This is absolutely critical.
+- MDR: turns detection (EDR/XDR) into an effective response through 24/7 human expertise.
+This is the absolutely critical component.

 The real question is not "which BDU to choose?" but "how to transform detection into effective response?"